 Can science be considered as a collection of myths that aim to make sense of the world?
 There is, of course, an important difference between science and myth, namely, that science claims that its myths, or theories, are true.
 Another difference is that science, rather than ignoring the complexity of the world, as most myths do, attempts to account for this complexity by studying it in minute detail.
 But it is no less true that myths also claim or claimed to possess the attribute of truth, and many of them are clever, or at least plausible.
 Regardless of the way one answers this question about science and myth, it is clear that science has been much more successful in explaining the phenomena of the world than other myths, and therefore it has largely displaced many previously-accepted local myths as a way of explaining events and understanding the world.
 However, I do not wish to delve further into this topic in this essay.

 Some myths continue to endure, an example being Greek cosmology, which was adopted by the ancient Romans after they conquered the Greeks, and continues to enthrall and captivate readers even today, despite the fact that we no longer believe in their gods as the ancient Greeks and Romans did.
 Modern comic superheroes are variations of the Greek gods – flawed and emotional human-like creatures, each of whom is usually endowed, in addition to immortality, with a specific superhuman power or attribute, and who often use their powers for the good or ill of humanity.
-In addition, just like the ancient Greeks and Romans believed of their gods, they are intimately interested in and concerned with the affairs of humanity.
+Moreover, just like the ancient Greeks and Romans believed of their gods, they are continually preoccupied with the affairs of humanity.

 Here is a succinct statement of this myth: